 At last I snatched them back and cried,

-"My child," He said, "What could I do?
+"How can You be so slow?""My child," He said, "What could I do?

 You never did let go."